matejgj/psytxt/content/authors/sara/_index.md

 ---
 # Display name
-name: Sara Bakić
+name: Ivan Crnomarković

 # Username (this should match the folder name)
 authors:
-- sara
+- ivan

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: TO-DO
+role: TO-DO list master
 # Organizations/Affiliations
 organizations:
 - name: TakeLab, FER
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Sara's bio
+bio: Ivan's bio

 #interests:
 #- Artificial Intelligence